laraharrow/csvNormalization/README.md

 You can assume that the input document is in UTF-8 and that any times that are missing timezone information are in US/Pacific.

+## Content:

+> sample.csv - given file to use as input
+> sample-with-broken-utf8.csv - given file to use as input
+> CSV.py - file with my code
+> README.md

 ## Comments:

  Requirement: